 In the past, Google crawled your site as a desktop user and only as a desktop user.
 Now, however, Google will crawl your site as a mobile user, because, let’s face it, who doesn’t reach for their mobile devices to search the internet as a first choice?
 That’s a distinction with a really big difference.

-For starters, your website might present a completely different display to mobile users versus desktop users, that’s a very normal coding practice.
+For starters, your website might present a completely different display to mobile-first users versus desktop users, that’s a very normal coding practice.
 In some cases, links that appear on the desktop version of your site might not appear on the mobile version.
 That’s big bad news because the Googlebot can’t follow links that aren’t there.
 Remember, the Googlebot won’t look for links that aren’t there, or cross reference with your desktop page to see if they are missing out.
 As a result, your site might take a hit in the SERPs, SERPs make a huge impact on page rankings.

 One thing you need to keep in mind is that Google uses a number of ranking signals to determine where your site should land in the results list.
-If the bot finds that your site is hostile to mobile users or loads very slowly, you’re definitely going to lose rank.
+If the bot finds that your site is hostile to mobile-first users or loads very slowly, you’re definitely going to lose rank.
 It sounds obvious, but do you think like a bot?
 Thought not!
 But you really need to.
 You need to understand how a bot will comb through your data if you want to be presented to a user in the top three rankings – or even on the first page.
 After that, you might as well burn your website as not many users will look that far.

 If you’re wondering why Google is switching to a mobile-first index, the answer is simple: mobile is everything.
 That’s the short answer, anyway.
 The long answer is a little more involved.